 The role of the discussant is to critique the paper under

-The idea is to provide constructive criticism that will help the audience
+but nevertheless pointedly.
+The idea is to provide constructive

-understand the paper and allow the author of the paper to rethink
+criticism that will allow the author of the paper to rethink important

-paper and rehash the author's presentation, but offer an alternative
+simply summarize the paper and rehash the author's presentation, but

-perspective.
-Discussants should also refrain from turning the alotted
+considerations.
+Discussants should also refrain from turning the

-time into a presentation of the discussant's own research; discusions
+alotted time into a presentation of the discussant's own research;

 The rooms will have facilities for computer-assisted presentations,